anthony-langham/digital-garden-jekyll-template/_notes/why doctors are in the early majority.md

 ---
-title: "why doctors are actually early adopters"
+title: why doctors are in the early majority
 ---

-There’s a common misconception in Britain that GPs are inept or unreasonably skeptical about technology.

-Newsflash: I’ve never met a GP who wears a cardigan or plays golf during work hours

-Moreover, I'll set out my argument that British GPs are actually the earliest adopters of healthtech in the world. 🙂
+There’s a common misconception in the UK that GPs (general practitioners) are inept or unreasonably skeptical about technology.
+Newsflash: I’ve never met a GP who wears a cardigan or plays golf during work hours.
+Moreover, I'll set out my argument that British GPs are actually the earliest adopters of healthtech in the world.

-## The origin of the EHR
+### The origin of the EHR

 Do you know when & where the first primary care electronic health record (EHR) in the world was launched?